pinkymaxou/stargate-sgu/Readme.md

 # Stargate Universe

 This project is basically a small stargate made to decorate your desk.
-It feature lightning for symbols like in the serie and the ring spins. https://www.youtube.com/channel/UCcdElKiCrVWVq5p8XVurI4g for more details.
+It features lightning for symbols like in the serie and the ring spins. https://www.youtube.com/channel/UCcdElKiCrVWVq5p8XVurI4g for more details.

 Unfortunately this project went through a lot of trial and error, so there are more parts than it should have especially in the base.